The Donkey's Head: Tale type

 The tale is related to the cycle of the Animal as Bridegroom or the Search for the Lost Husband.
 Swedish scholar Jan-Öjvind Swahn, in his work about the cycle, classified the tale as subtype D. In the international Aarne-Thompson-Uther Index, the tale is classified as type ATU 425D, "The Vanished Husband".
 This type refers to a human girl marrying a supernatural husband in animal form; she betrays his secret and he disappears.
 In order to find him, she builds an inn, hospital or bath house to listen to passers-by's stories.
 One day, she listens to a person's narration about a flock of birds transforming into men in a place somewhere.
 The heroine recognizes it is about her husband and asks to be taken there.

 However, scholar Heda Jason described a similar narrative, present in the Jewish Oriental tale corpus and which she indexed as type AaTh 425*Q, "Marvelous Being Woos Princess".
 According to her tale type, a son of supernatural origin (either adopted or born to human parents) instructs his parents to woo the princess; he marries the princess; due to some action by the princess, the husband disappears; some time later, a person follows a strange animal to an underground palace, where the supernatural husband is seen with other companions; the person relates the incident to the princess in her inn or bath house.
+In the same vein, folklorist Dov Noy abstracted a similar Jewish oikotype based on eight Jewish tales archived in the Israeli Folklore Archives (IFA) and on three Eastern European (Yiddish) tales.
+Noy's typing begins with a supernatural son that is born to a poor family and wants to marry the king's daughter; however, the king orders the would-be suitor to provide a dowry of gold and silver treasure for the princess and to perform tasks.